George G. Morgan is not currently accepting speaking engagements.

-George is a past president of the International Society of Family History Writers and Editors, a former director of the Florida State Genealogical Society, a former director of the Genealogical Speakers Guild, and a former director of the Florida Genealogical Society of Tampa and is the past Public Relations Chair and Publicity Director of the Florida State Genealogical Society.
+George is a past president of the International Society of Family History Writers and Editors, a former director of the Florida State Genealogical Society, a former director of the Genealogical Speakers Guild, and a former director of the Florida Genealogical Society of Tampa, and is the past Public Relations Chair and Publicity Director of the Florida State Genealogical Society.
 He was appointed to the position of Vice President of Membership Services for the Federation of Genealogical Societies in 2008, was elected to fill a two-year term from January 2009-December 2011, and was re-elected to serve another term from January 2012-December 2013.
 He was program chair for the highly successful Federation of Genealogical Societies 2003 Conference held in Orlando, Florida, and was a member of the Conference Committee for the Federation of Genealogical Societies 2010 Conference held in Knoxville, Tennessee, on 18-21 August 2010.
-He is a member of the Association of Professional Genealogists, the International Society of British Genealogy and Family History, the International Society of Family History Writers and Editors (ISFHWE), and many genealogical societies in the U.S. and the U.K. He also is a Friend of the Federation of Genealogical Societies.
+He belongs to a number of genealogical societies in the U.S. and the Society of Genealogists and other societies in the UK.

 Please contact George for more information about Aha!
-Seminars, Inc., presentation topics, consulting services, and about presenting for your genealogical society.
-He can present in person or via virtual seminars.
+Seminars, Inc., presentation topics, consulting services, and presenting for your genealogical society.
+He can present virtual seminars via our copy of Zoom (and other platforms you may operate).
 He can be reached at firstname.lastname@example.org, at (813) 220-6274, and through the Web Contact Form on the Contact Us page.